 Clear Sky Preliminary Data Review Completed by Processing Partner MDS

-Bench scale test work planned on claystone lithium sample from Little Smoky Valley

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
+VANCOUVER, British Columbia, Nov.
 25, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTCQB: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that extraction and processing partner MDS Technical Corp (“MDS”) has completed an initial review of the data and stated that the sample is fit for their process.
+POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that extraction and processing partner MDS Technical Corp ("MDS") has completed an initial review of the data and stated that the sample is fit for their process.

 MDS Technical Corp used the geochemistry and mineral abundance data provided by Clear Sky from the collected sample and compared it to their internal database.
 Their initial review indicates that the sample represents a mineralogical blend specifically suitable to their patented process that aims to leach, concentrate, and purify lithium from claystone, with the ultimate objective of producing battery grade lithium carbonate.